rosasurfer/mt4-php-tools/app/lib/dukascopy/README.md

+##### This package and its subpackages operate on history data in Dukascopy format.

+---

 ### Dukascopy historical data feed

 Dukascopy provides history with separate bid and ask timeseries in GMT covering weekends and holidays.
 Data of the current